 - Time per content piece: How many hours does it take to produce a blog post, social set, or video from start to publish?
 Track this before and after AI implementation.

 - Cost per asset: Total production cost (tools + labour) divided by number of assets produced.
-This should decrease significantly with AI.
+This should drop sharply with AI.

 - Team capacity: How many content pieces can your team produce per week or month?
 Most teams see a 3–5x increase with AI workflows.